thisISNazih/zeppelin-App/README.md

   - The user can sort the machines by name

 #### In the service staff view:
-  - When the user seaarch for a machine with it's serial number ,A QR code appears to give the user the option to either scan the QR code and search for       the serial number on a public url belongs to zeppelin(currently I use google.com), or search in the internal system
+  - When the user seaarch for a machine with it's serial number ,A QR code appears to give the user the option to either scan the QR code and search for       the serial number on a public url belongs to zeppelin(currently I use google.com), or search in the internal system and get the machine full data
   - If the user entered an invalid serial number, an error message will appear
   - The user can re-enter another serial number